 When it comes to rewarding engagement, a number of businesses are already picking up on and succeeding with this strategy.
-Here at Social Annex, we call the process of rewarding customers who take advocate marketing actions “advocate loyalty.”
+Here at Annex Cloud, we call the process of rewarding customers who take advocate marketing actions “advocate loyalty.”

 Advocate marketing refers to the process of identifying your potentially and currently engaged customers and giving them the tools to spread the word about you.
 Advocate marketing actions encompass:

-Social Annex has had several clients who started out with traditional, points-for-purchases-only loyalty schemes, and later on transformed their programmes by rewarding advocate marketing.
+Annex Cloud has had several clients who started out with traditional, points-for-purchases-only loyalty schemes, and later on transformed their programmes by rewarding advocate marketing.

 In one client’s case…